 The radiologist or radiographer will confirm your name and the procedure you are having again.
 They will check if you have any allergies, answer any questions you may have and gain your consent for the procedure.

-You will start off lying down on your left side on the x-ray machine.
-The radiologist or radiographer will give you a cup of contrast to drink, followed by the granules and second liquid.
-You will need to turn over to coat your stomach in the contrast.
+You will stand on the platform of the x-ray machine.
+The radiologist or radiographer will give you a cup of contrast liquid to hold.